sebastianluna-dev/sebastianluna/IMPROVEMENTS.md

 ### Reveal on scroll — [UX] · resolved 2025-12-08

-`hooks/use-reveal.hook.ts` and `components/site/shared/reveal.comp.tsx`: the blocks of «Sobre mí», «Proyectos» and «Contacto» fade in the first time they enter the viewport, and the project cards come in one by one through a per-card delay.
+`hooks/use-reveal.hook.ts` and `components/site/shared/reveal.comp.tsx`: the blocks of «Inicio», «Sobre mí», «Proyectos» and «Contacto» fade in the first time they enter the viewport, and the project cards come in one by one through a per-card delay.
+In the hero, already on screen when the page loads, the copy and the amber card come in on load, the card a tenth of a second later.
 The hidden state lives under `@media (scripting: enabled)`, so with JavaScript off nothing is ever invisible; whoever asks for reduced motion gets everything at once.

 ### Browser frame tab titles were copy — [i18n] · resolved 2025-12-08